Our Mission

 Our Story

-Iran House was founded to address a critical need: survivors of torture often lack the psychological support necessary for reintegration into society.
-With stigma surrounding mental health compounding their struggles, Iran House bridges this gap by creating a safe haven—a place of solace, understanding, and belonging.
-Our mission is to combat isolation, provide space for healing, and empower individuals to rebuild their lives.
-The name reflects our core belief: everyone deserves a home where their journey to recovery can begin.
+Iran House was founded to meet a critical need: survivors of torture often lack the psychological support required to heal and reintegrate.
+Amid stigma and isolation, we create a safe haven- a place of understanding, belonging, and care.
+Our mission is to support healing, restore dignity, and empower survivors to rebuild their lives.
+Because everyone deserves a home where recovery can begin.

 Our Approach

-Our approach is multi-dimensional, focusing on mental health, physical well-being, legal support, societal reintegration, educational advocacy, and raising awareness about the impact of trauma.
-Survivors often face continued dehumanization and stigma, making a unified and coordinated effort essential to breaking the cycle of trauma.
-Through education and advocacy, we aim to inform communities about the realities survivors endure and foster understanding and support.
-Our integrated programs provide the tools and resources survivors need to heal, rebuild, and move forward.
+Our multidimensional approach addresses mental health, physical care, legal support, reintegration, and advocacy.
+Because survivors often face ongoing stigma and dehumanization, coordinated care is essential to breaking cycles of trauma.
+Through education and awareness, we foster understanding- while our integrated programs provide survivors the tools to heal, rebuild, and move forward.

 Azadeh Afsahi